capactio/capact/docs/investigation/multi-cluster/README.md

 #### Consequences

+1. **(optionally)** Solves issues described in [consequences](#consequences) subsection of **Capact manifests definition**.
-1. Create a dedicated Action (Interface and Implementation) that provision Kubernetes cluster (optional) and installs Capact on it.
+2. Create a dedicated Action (Interface and Implementation) that provision Kubernetes cluster and installs Capact on it.
 If an already existing Kubernetes cluster is not specified, workflow creates a new Kubernetes cluster.

-## Decision

-**TBD**
+Includes:
+   - Action to bootstrap Kubernetes cluster.
+   - Action to install Capact on a given Kubernetes cluster.
+When the first point will be skipped, we need to adjust the Helm Runner interface.

+   > **NOTE:** consider using the Capact CLI in Capact installation manifests.